 Torrenting resides in a legal grey zone, and depending on the legislation of the country where a VPN is headquartered, actively promoting torrenting might result in some legal fallout.

-However, Buffered VPN doesn’t seem too concerned with the powers at be in Hungary.
+However, Buffered doesn’t seem too concerned with the powers of being in Hungary.